College Language Association: Mission

 The College Language Association promotes and cultivates the study of languages and literatures to improve higher education experiences for students and teachers at colleges and universities across the world.
 CLA's annual Convention and peer-reviewed academic journal, the College Language Association Journal (CLAJ), support the organization's commitments to literary excellence, inclusivity, and advocacy for scholarly research in and the teaching of Black literatures and cultures as necessary aspects of higher education.

 Officers and Governance

 All officers, except the Editor of the CLA Journal, shall be elected at the convention by majority vote.
 The officers of the association are the President, Vice President, Secretary and Communications Director, Membership Engagement Director, Treasurer, Assistant Treasurer, English Area Representative, World Languages Area Representative, and Editor of the CLA Journal.
 All officers must be current members of the association and in good financial standing.

 The first president of the association was Hugh M. Gloster in 1937.
+The first woman to serve as president of the association was Billie Geter Thomas, in 1956.
 The current President is Jervette R. Ward (2022–2026), and the current Vice President is Janaka B. Lewis.